-• Reportable income amounts which are not equal to the district payment processed in HCM; i.e., those requiring special valuation methods.
+Reportable income amounts which are not equal to the district payment processed in HCM, i.e., those requiring special valuation methods must be adjusted manually to reflect the correct income and tax reporting in the W-2.
 For example, the "cost" of district-paid group term life insurance coverage in excess of \$50,000 requires use of a special table.
 Also, coverage for domestic partner and civil union spousal benefits requires an adjustment to employee taxable wages.